-People with mental health problems say that the social stigma attached to mental ill health and the discrimination they experience can make their difficulties worse and make it harder to recover.
+People with mental health problems say that stigma and discrimination can make their difficulties worse and make it harder to recover.

-But even though so many people are affected, there is a strong social stigma attached to mental ill health, and people with mental health problems can experience discrimination in all aspects of their lives.
+Mental health problems are common, affecting thousands of us in the UK.
+Despite this, there is still a strong stigma (negative attitude) around mental health.
+People with mental health problems can also experience discrimination (negative treatment) in all aspects of their lives.

 Nearly nine out of ten people with mental health problems say that stigma and discrimination have a negative effect on their lives.

-We know that people with mental health problems are amongst the least likely of any group with a long-term health condition or disability to:
+We know that people with mental health problems are among the least likely of any group with a long-term health condition or disability to:

 - find work